poseidon9/Dungeons-Jerzons/README.md

 # Dungeons-Jerzons
-The First Game from mah group of buddies.
+The First Game with mah group of buddies.

 Desarrollo:      Constante
 Horario:         Jueves 5:30pm - 8:30pm